-- The former Quinns Rocks Caravan Park (described below) was situated in the southeast corner; - The Quinns Mindarie Surf Life Saving Club and Portofino's Restaurant (both leased by the City) are located in the western portion of the site, with these developments adjoining the border of the former caravan park site; - Public car parking areas are situated in the western portion of the site, adjacent to Quinns Road, with a provision of approximately 130 bays in the main (lower) car park, 14 bays adjacent to the main car park (near the entrance to the Quinns Mindarie Surf Life Saving Club) and 115 bays in the second (upper) car park; - The northern, eastern and southern portions of Lot 211 are vegetated with natural coastal heath, which is a mix of good quality and degraded bushland, and designated as a portion of Bush Forever Site 397.
-Unsealed tracks pass through these areas; - The zoning for the whole of Lot 211 is 'Regional Reservation Parks and Recreation' under the Metropolitan Regional Scheme (MRS) and District Planning Scheme No. 2 (DPS 2); and - Lot 211 is bisected by an unmade gazetted public road reserve of 0.67 ha.
+- The former Quinns Rocks Caravan Park (described below) was situated in the centralwestern portion; - The Quinns Mindarie Surf Life Saving Club and Portofino's Restaurant (both leased from the City) are located in the north west portion of the site, with these developments adjoining the border of the former caravan park site; - Public car parking areas are adjacent to Quinns Road, with a provision of approximately 130 bays in the main (lower) car park, 14 bays adjacent to the main car park (near the entrance to the Quinns Mindarie Surf Life Saving Club) and 115 bays in the second (upper) car park; - The northern, eastern and southern portions of Lot 211 are vegetated with natural coastal heath, which is a mix of good quality and degraded bushland, and designated as a portion of Bush Forever Site 397 (noting also that the Bush Forever status has been applied over the whole of Lot 211, including the leased sites, the former caravan park and the car parks).
+Unsealed tracks pass through the vegetated areas; - The zoning for the whole of Lot 211 is 'Regional Reservation Parks and Recreation' under the Metropolitan Regional Scheme (MRS) and District Planning Scheme No. 2 (DPS 2); and - Lot 211 is bisected by an unmade gazetted public road reserve of 0.67 ha.
 This land is Crown land, under the City's care, control and management.
 There is no intention to construct the road, with the road reserve being historical only.